Kevin Newman Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.5 K/9, the sixth-best in MLB.
+- The pitching staff for the Rangers has a collective 9.4 K/9, the seventh-best in the league.

-- The Rangers have a 3.46 team ERA that ranks sixth among all MLB pitching staffs.
+- The Rangers have the eighth-ranked team ERA across all MLB pitching staffs (3.59).

-- Rangers pitchers combine to give up the third-fewest home runs in baseball (17 total, 0.8 per game).
+- The Rangers allow the second-fewest home runs in baseball (17 total, 0.7 per game).

-- Perez (3-1) takes the mound for the Rangers in his fifth start of the season.
-He's put together a 3.38 ERA in 21 1/3 innings pitched, with 19 strikeouts.
+- Gray gets the start for the Rangers, his fifth of the season.
+He is 1-1 with a 3.72 ERA and 15 strikeouts in 19 1/3 innings pitched.

-- The lefty last pitched on Wednesday against the Kansas City Royals, when he tossed 5 2/3 innings, allowing three earned runs while giving up eight hits.
+- His most recent time out was on Saturday against the Oakland Athletics, when the righty tossed 5 1/3 innings, surrendering three earned runs while giving up five hits.

-- In four games this season, the 32-year-old has an ERA of 3.38, with 8 strikeouts per nine innings.
-Opponents are batting .302 against him.
+- The 31-year-old has amassed an ERA of 3.72, with 7 strikeouts per nine innings, in four games this season.
+Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.